-It’s not uncommon to catch a cold during the winter months.
+It’s not uncommon to catch a cold.
 However, if you’re the parent of a baby, it’s important to understand cold symptoms are sometimes caused by a more serious health condition.

 RSV vs. Common Cold